Devon County Council

 - Introduce staff to Lateral Flow Testing (LFT), its importance and purpose

 - Educate staff on the importance of community testing sites

 - Enable staff to complete the Department of Health and Social Care’s training on the government learning platform -Tessello- and track completion rates.
 Site operatives and team leaders had two separate learning paths that needed to be captured

-The Council implemented Stream LMS with user-friendly dashboards designed to be aligned with DCC principles as well as the objectives of community testing, so staff could complete training virtually.
+The Council implemented Learning Pool Platform with user-friendly dashboards designed to be aligned with DCC principles as well as the objectives of community testing, so staff could complete training virtually.

-The content, including lessons from Stream Content Library, created programmes that were housed on the LMS and were designed to be self-led by learners with admin support on the side, to ensure completion of mandatory training.
+The content, including lessons from Learning Pool Library Content, created programs that were housed on the platform and were designed to be self-led by learners with admin support on the side, to ensure completion of mandatory training.

-DCC was able to take advantage of the messaging notification functionality within the LMS, creating a welcome message that thanked staff for supporting the testing centres across DCC and asked learners to complete the learning by following the digitally linked clear instructions.
+DCC was able to take advantage of the messaging notification functionality within Learning Pool Platform, creating a welcome message that thanked staff for supporting the testing centers across DCC and asked learners to complete the learning by following the digitally linked clear instructions.
 While a basic function, this helped the Council to save both time and money, by not having to contact all new staff individually.

 “The Learning Pool support desk was engaged during the project and helped us to work out new ways to make the training process easy to follow.
 This project has led to far more than any of the team could ever imagine, supporting communities not just with LFT, but also helping the hard-to-reach communities checking in on priority cohorts.
 This includes people that live in areas of social deprivation and high population density, people who work in high exposure risk areas, multigenerational high occupancy households and people at higher risk of catching COVID-19.”